Seafront Beds to be Landscaped

 In conclusion, we want our Bandstand to be fully restored and see this as an opportunity to start the next phase of restoration.

-Eastbourne Redoubt to reopen
+Eastbourne Redoubt

-The Leader of Eastbourne Borough Council has announced the launch of a new series of free guided talks at the iconic Redoubt Fortress.The initiative is part of the council’s wider seafront strategy, which aims to revitalise and celebrate Eastbourne’s unique coastal assets.The sessions will offer residents and visitors the chance to explore the rich heritage of the Redoubt, from its Napoleonic origins to its role in shaping Eastbourne’s coastal identity.
+In 2025, the Leader of Eastbourne Borough Council has announced the launch of a new series of free guided talks at the iconic Redoubt Fortress.The initiative was part of the council’s wider seafront strategy, which aims to revitalise and celebrate Eastbourne’s unique coastal assets.
+The sessions offered residents and visitors the chance to explore the rich heritage of the Redoubt, from its Napoleonic origins to its role in shaping Eastbourne’s coastal identity.
+We hope that there will be further open days of the Redoubt.

 Councillor Stephen Holt, Leader of Eastbourne Borough Council, said:

-The Redoubt Fortress is a cornerstone of Eastbourne’s history, and I've been determined this year to ensure that we can provide some guided talks to allow residents and visitors the opportunity to see the Redoubt for themselves.
+“The Redoubt Fortress is a cornerstone of Eastbourne’s history, and I've been determined this year to ensure that we can provide some guided talks to allow residents and visitors the opportunity to see the Redoubt for themselves.

-"This is exactly the kind of project our seafront strategy is designed to support, bringing heritage to life while enhancing the visitor experience along our beautiful coastline
+"This is exactly the kind of project our seafront strategy is designed to support, bringing heritage to life while enhancing the visitor experience along our beautiful coastline."

 During the guided talks, visitors will learn what life was like for those who manned the battlements, armed the guns and protected the coastline.
 The experienced guide and speaker will weave the stories of those who called the Napoleonic Fort home, walking in their footsteps along the gun platform, and discussing how we can continue to preserve this historic building.